NoumenaDigital/npl-starter/README.md

 ## Installation

+First, install the [NPL-Dev](https://plugins.jetbrains.com/plugin/22954-noumena-protocol-language-npl-) plugin in IntelliJ if it is not already installed.

 Two methods are available for cloning and utilizing the project:

 1) Via the command shell, first create a directory and then execute the git clone command